 How Does Cloudflare Work?

-Cloudflare acts as a middleman to handle requests through their global network of data centers.
-As requests come in, Cloudflare will determine the fastest routes to provide content, much like a CDN, to present it at local speeds.
+Cloudflare acts as a middleman to handle requests through its global network of data centers.
+Cloudflare will determine the fastest routes to provide content, much like a CDN, to present it at local speeds as requests come in.
 What separates Cloudflare from a CDN is that it can handle all requests to a website.

 What Does Cloudflare Do?
 What Are The Benefits?